 No matter how bad things seem today, don’t lose hope -- it is possible for your child to overcome even the most serious addiction.
-Hopefully you will find this information as well as Conquer Addiction’s database of the best treatment centers and our online support group helpful in winning this fight.
+Hopefully you will find this information as well as Conquer Addiction’s database of the best treatment centers helpful in winning this fight.

 Joanna Conti, mother of 4 & CEO of Conquer Addiction, Inc.

 Want to finish reading this later?
 Download the eBook

 - Warning signs

 - If your child needs treatment

 - Helping your child remain sober

 © 2015 Conquer Addiction, Inc. All rights reserved

 The information contained in this eBook is provided for informational purposes only, and is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of a qualified professional about any concerns or questions regarding your medical conditions or treatments, including substance abuse and addiction treatment.
 No recipient of this eBook should act, or refrain from acting, on the basis of what you have read in this eBook without first seeking the appropriate professional medical or other professional advice.
 The content of this eBook contains general information and may not reflect current medical developments.
 Conquer Addition, Inc. expressly disclaims all liability in respect to actions taken or not taken based on the content of this eBook.
 Reliance on any information provided herein is solely at your own risk.